lilmond/sudos/README.md

 Read the official documentation here: https://github.com/lilmond/sudos/blob/main/docs/manual.md

-This tool is on experimental version because we're thinking of every possible way to make this tool run and work better, so expect bugs to occur!
+This tool is on experimental version because we're thinking of every possible way to make this tool run and work at it's best, so expect bugs to occur!

 ## Are you interested about murdering pedophiles?
 If you are, join our Discord server!